 Sharon Creech’s Love That Dog is a unique and special book.
-On the surface, it is a story told through poetry.
-But that story is sly and effective, and works its magic in devious and mysterious ways.
-In the story, the young protagonist, Jack – who thinks he doesn’t like poetry – is compelled to endure a poetry unit.
-Every week his teacher, Miss Stretchberry, exposes him to poetry and makes him write it.
-Jack thinks he can’t, but it is Sharon Creech’s genius that even his simplest objections come out as poetry nonetheless.
+On the surface, it is a simple story told through poetry.
+But that story works its magic in devious and mysterious ways.
+The young protagonist, Jack, who thinks he doesn’t like poetry, is compelled to endure a poetry unit.
+Every week his teacher, Miss Stretchberry, shares poetry with the class and then expects them to write their own.
+Jack thinks he can’t write any poetry, but it is Sharon Creech’s genius that even his initial objection comes out as poetry nonetheless.
 The first page reads, in its entirety:

 I don’t want to.